 In the FEWS Explorer and the TimeSeries Display, a number of options are available under the <F12>.
 They are meant to be used during debugging or testing and useful functionality might end up in the GUI in a later version.
-Below are the options available in 2016.01, most of the options are self-explanatory but some additional descriptions of the functionality are included here.
+Currently, these are the options available in 2007/01 (NFFS 7.3).
+They